sagiahrac/llm-d-kv-cache-manager/README.md

 * [**KVCache Aware Scorer**](examples/kv_cache_aware_scorer/README.md):
   A reference implementation of how to integrate the `kvcache.Indexer` into a scheduler like the `llm-d-inference-scheduler`
 * [**KV-Events**](examples/kv_events/README.md):
- Demonstrates how the KV-Cache Manager handles KV-Events through both an offline example with a dummy ZMQ publisher and an online example using a vLLM Helm chart.
+ Demonstrates how the KV-Cache libraries handles KV-Events through both an offline example with a dummy ZMQ publisher and an online example using a vLLM Helm chart.